-Massage has long been considered a great way to get pampered and to relax.
+Massage has long been considered a great way to get pampered and relax.
 But, it is also an important therapeutic tool that can contribute to overall wellbeing, as well as caring for specific pain, mobility issues, or other medical conditions.
 Deep tissue massage is a type of massage that specifically addresses the deep musculature of the body.
 Read on for the basics about this therapeutic technique, and how you can enjoy its many benefits.

 What is deep tissue massage?